 Getting Baby to Sleep Through the Night

-High need babies not only need help falling asleep, they often need help staying asleep.
+High need babies not only need help to fall asleep, they often need help staying asleep.
 Here are ways for getting baby to sleep through the night so that you can stay asleep, too.

 1. Sleep Where Baby Sleeps Best